WAP Systems and Labeled Subshifts: Labels and their dynamics

-\proof $\L \A \B$ is compact by Proposition \ref{labelprop05}.
-It is separable because the countable set of finite labels is dense.
+\proof By Propositions \ref{labelprop05} every sequence in $\LAB$ has a convergent subsequence, i.e. the metric space satisfies the Bolzano-Weierstrass property and so is compact.
 It is zero-dimensional because it has an ultrametric.
-If $\NN$ is a finite, nonempty label then $\NN \cup \{ \chi(\ell) \}$ is a sequence of finite labels which converges to $\NN$ as $\ell \to \infty$.
-Hence, no nonempty label is isolated.
+If $\NN$ is a finite, nonempty label then $\NN \cup \{ \chi(\ell) \}$ is a sequence of finite labels which are eventually distinct.
+The sequence converges to $\NN$ as $\ell \to \infty$ and so $\NN$ is not an isolated point.
+Since the set of finite labels is dense, it follows that no nonempty label is isolated.

-$\Box$ \begin{lem} Let $\Phi$ be a compact subset of $\L \A \B$.
+$\Box$ \begin{lem} Let $\Phi$ be a compact subset of $\LAB$.
 If $\{ \mm^i : i \in\N \}$ is a nondecreasing sequence in $\bigcup \ \Phi$ then there exists $\M \in \Phi$ such that $\mm^i \in \M$ for all $i$. \end{lem}

 \proof Assume $\mm^i \in \M^i \in \Phi$ for all $i$.
 By compactness some subsequence $\{ \M^{i'} \}$ converges to $\M \in \Phi$.
 For each $k$, $i' > k$ implies $\mm^k \leq \mm^{i'} \in \M^{i'}$.
 That is, each $\mm^k$ is eventually in $\M^{i'}$ as $i' \to \infty$.
 Hence, $\mm^k \in \M$ for all $k$.